2016 Rio Games

 For over 45 years, the Virgin Islands has celebrated the Olympic tradition by sending our athletes to compete.
-This summer that tradition continues at the Youth Olympic Games in Nanjing, China.
+This summer that tradition continues at the 2016 Rio Olympic Games.

 The dreams and the training of our Virgin Islands Olympians could not have been possible without the financial support of the Virgin Islands Olympic Committee and you.
 The Committee provided funding for travel, competition and training grants for 23 different sports.